jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Debian*](images/Chapter-02/Linux-logos/Debian/109px-Debian-OpenLogo.svg.png "Debian Logo")

 The Debian distribution (pronounced *"dehb-ian"* officially, but sometimes the stress is put on the first syllable and you will hear *"dee-be-an"*)  was founded in 1993 By Ian Murdock and is unique for being one of the major non-commercially backed Linux distro still in existence.
-The current release is Debian 10.
+The current release is Debian 12.
 The Debian project has unique characteristics that were designed into the project from the very beginning.
-Many believe these features are the key to their long term success and usage across the Linux landscape as there are [currently 122 major Debian based distros](http://distrowatch.com/search.php?ostype=All&category=All&origin=All&basedon=Debian&notbasedon=None&desktop=All&architecture=All&status=Active "Debian based distros")  in existence according to distrowatch.com.
+Many believe these features are the key to their long term success and usage across the Linux landscape as there are [approximately 122 major Debian based distros](http://distrowatch.com/search.php?ostype=All&category=All&origin=All&basedon=Debian&notbasedon=None&desktop=All&architecture=All&status=Active "Debian based distros") in existence according to [distrowatch.com](distrowatch.com "webpage for distrowatch.com").

-* Initial release schedule was yearly but as Debian project has grown now is two year release schedule
+* Initial release schedule was yearly but as Debian project has grown now is a two year release schedule
-* It is the only major Linux distribution not backed by a corporation.
+* It is the only major Linux distribution not backed by a corporation
 * Debian is an all volunteer project and organization--project leader is elected on a rotating basis
 * Dedicated to protecting software rights and freedoms of users
 * First major distribution to come with a [software contract](https://www.debian.org/social_contract "Contract")